 We use this information to keep you informed of business funding opportunities, programmes or events that may be of help to your business.
 We may need to share your personal information with other organisations/subcontractors to provide you with the product or service you have chosen.
 As we are funded by both Governments on the island, we are required to provide statistical information on the companies that we have worked with and the returns generated from the support provided for monitoring purposes.

-We may need to provide information to our Sponsoring Departments North and South, (The Department of Enterprise Trade and Investment in Northern Ireland and the Department of Jobs and Innovation in Ireland) other agencies involved in economic development and our external delivery organisations.
-However we will never pass on these details other than for the purpose for which they were provided to InterTradeIreland and we have contracts in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
+We may need to provide information to our Sponsoring Departments North and South, (The Department for the Economy in Northern Ireland and the Department of Business, Enterprise and Innovation in Ireland) other agencies involved in economic development and our external delivery organisations.
+However, we will never pass on these details other than for the purpose for which they were provided to InterTradeIreland and we have contracts in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.

 Occasionally we may share information with other public bodies that provide economic development activities and whose services we feel would benefit those companies that operate in the relevant area that the agency is providing a service.
 As required by law we may disclose information to government bodies and law enforcement agencies for their enforcement purposes.
 InterTradeIreland will not sell your personal information to any other company.